erikgeo/msfs_g36_project/README.md

 -------------------------------------
 -------------------------------------

-Current version: 0.6.6 Beta 3 (Sim Update 7 Compatible)
+Current version: 0.6.6 Beta 4 (Sim Update 7 Compatible)

+* NEW!
+Spark Plug Fouling - if you don't lean correctly your plugs will encounter spark fouling, loosing RPM and engine power.
 * New!
 The Bonanza G36 Improvement Project is now listed as it's own aircraft in the menu rather than overwriting the default aircraft (please see livery note)
 * New!
 Aircraft Persistence, all switches and fuel tanks are saved between flights
 * New!
 Aircraft Persistence, saves for different liveries - have multiple Bonanzas in your fleet all with different personalities